TheStevieJ/Super-Nova-Scout-Bot/README.txt

 	If downloaded from github website/other form folder should come zipped.
 	If pulled from github repo folder should come unzipped.
 3. Double click "Install.bat" in the main folder to install required libraries.
-4. Scrim Tracker is now ready to use,
+4. Scrim Tracker is now ready to use.

 HOW TO RUN:
 1. Ensure that the "Input" page of the SNInfo Google Sheet is properly filled out.